010JGL/hedera_stone_v1/README.md

 - Make the readme complete with instructions and description of the work.

 - Cant use the DROP TABLE or seeds for DB, gotta use Vercel website

+- Variable names like data, data2 - 3 etc, change for something more descriptive0

+- Gallery fruits back